Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Introduction

-Cuprates enter the pseudogap phase below \ps.
-While this phase is also metallic, its FS---in the limit $T\rightarrow 0$ and in the absence of superconductivity---remains unknown.
-ARPES measurements performed above \Tc~and below \Ts find discontinuous segments known as ``Fermi arcs'' \cite{damascelli2003angle}, which defy the conventional definition of a closed FS.
-Quantum oscillations, on the other hand, reveal a small, closed, electron-like FS (``electron pocket'') \cite{doiron2007quantum}.
-This pocket, however, appears only in the presence of charge density wave (CDW) order \cite{ramshaw2015quasiparticle}, and CDW order is restricted to a smaller range of dopings than the pseudogap phase itself \cite{blanco2014resonant}.
-A crucial question therefore remains: what is the Fermi surface of cuprates in the pure pseudogap phase, without superconductivity or CDW order?
+A crucial question therefore remains: what is the Fermi surface of cuprates immediately below \ps in the absence of superconductivity or CDW order?
 There are two possibilities: i)~the FS is the same above and below \ps, but the quasiparticles become incoherent below \ps due to scattering or other correlation effects; ii)~the FS below \ps is different from the FS above \ps.
 Demonstration of the latter scenario would imply either that translational symmetry is broken (on some appropriate length scale) in the pseudogap phase or that it is a phase with topological order \cite{scheurer2018topological}.